jlguo9/Analyzing-Iowa-Liquor-Sales-Data/RUNNING.md

     $ spark-submit ./src/Q1_Growth_Rate/variance.py <inputs> <output>

-where "inputs" is the path where there are three folders: sale, product, and store and "outputs" is the path of location where the output files will be stored.
+where "inputs" is the path where there are three folders: sale, product, and store.
+In this repo's case, it's the ./cleaned_data folder and "outputs" is the path of location where the output files will be stored.
 The output includes:
 1. a folder named "growth_rate_tables"
 under which growth rate of each segment are stored under a folder named by the corresponding scenario.